Attendance and engagement

 e) Record supervisory meeting dates in Research Compass;

-f) Inform the University of absences as outlined here.
+f) Inform the University of absences.

 15. Where a student’s absence will have a significant impact on their studies, students must advise their faculty of this and provide suitable supporting documentation as per paragraph 18.
 “Significant impact” means: